 Just like with any piece of visual art, a careful, balanced composition is a must for a realistic 3D visualization, be it an interior or exterior scene.

-- The rendering should have an easily distinguished compositional center.
+- The rendering should have a clear compositional center.
 It is a part of the picture that immediately catches the eye.

 - The image should have visual accents, usually emphasizing the selling points of the project.
 To create those accents, a 3D artist can use colors, contrasts, or shapes.

-- The placement and arrangement of all objects should be carefully orchestrated.
+- The placement of objects should be carefully orchestrated.
 No item should look like it got there by accident.

 #4.
 Liveliness and “Imperfections”